Posted on May 25 2019 by Andy Spiteri

 The second reason this quest works is incentive.
 Imagine if this quest just rewarded you with rupees.
 You might not be chomping at the bit to get it done considering you can collect rupees just by rolling around as a Goron pretty easily.
 This quest instead offers you multiple rewards at different stages as an incentive to finish it.
 By the time you’re all said and done, you should have netted yourself a bottle, a piece of heart, and four masks, which goes a long way towards the Fierce Deity mask.
 The quest even gives you incentive to do it a second time, as getting all of these rewards isn’t possible on the first play-through; another example of its variety.

 The last reason this quest succeeds is perhaps the most important: it has purpose.
-Look, no offense to the vegetable guy from FFXV, he’s a nice enough guy just trying to make a living like the rest of us, but in the grand scheme of things, with everything that’s at stake, I don’t really give a shit if he gets his carrots or not.
+Look, no offense to the vegetable guy from FFXV, he’s a nice enough guy just trying to make a living like the rest of us, but in the grand scheme of things, with everything that’s at stake, I don’t really don’t care if he gets his carrots or not.
 The best side quests give you a reason to push forward, and I can think of no better example than this.
 How touching is that final scene of Anju and Kafei, finally together again at last, professing their love for one another as the world is literally falling down around them.
 That moment made everything we went through to get there worth it.

 It’s not just the couple that we get a chance to help either.
 During the quest, we help the duty-bound Postman find his purpose and his peace in his final hours delivering letters.
 We help Kafei’s mother find some closure about why her son would leave her like that.
 We even get a chance to give Sakon the thief a helping of cold, cold revenge for stealing the mask in the first place.
 The point is, we’re compelled to help all of these people on an emotional level because we care about them, and in doing so, it drives the narrative of the game forward.